issuran/Flutter-Practicing/flutter_firebase_chat_app/README.md

 ## Flutter Chat app
 It is an app to practice how to create a Flutter using integration with Firebase

-## What is it? :squirrel:
-Jeni is a medicine reminder.
-Patients can create schedules and set timers to remind them about when to take their medicines.

 ## Screenshots :iphone:
 Homescreen
 :-------------------------: